Rachit7997/canoo_challenge/README.md

 # canoo web application challenge
 Home Automation
 ----------------
+The Backend of the web application is built using django-rest framework.
+The django by default uses squlite for RDBMS.
+It also provides Templates for view in the absense of frontend.

+The frontend of the web application is developed in ReactJS that provides dynamic html rendering by handling states of the frontend running on the client software (browser).

 ## Installation instructions
 ###    Backend
 #### Open a terminal window in Home Automation directory